 Winrock International Sign-On Advocacy Letter Policy

-Invitations for Winrock to join a sign-on letter advocacy campaign should be directed to the President & CEO for consideration and final approval.
-The President may, in turn, seek recommendations from Senior Management Team members about the appropriateness of the advocacy position, which must be consistent with Winrock’s mission and work.Table of Contents
+Invitations for Winrock to join a sign-on letter advocacy campaign should be directed to the Director of Public Policy for consideration and final approval.
+The Director of Public Policy may, in turn, seek recommendations from Senior Management Team members about the appropriateness of the advocacy position, which must be consistent with Winrock’s mission and work.Table of Contents